Skip to main content

 ZeroWater occupies a unique position in pitcher filtration: it is the only system that achieves 0 TDS (total dissolved solids), delivering measurably the purest water from any pitcher filter.
 The 5-stage ion exchange process strips virtually everything from the water, including minerals, heavy metals, PFOA, PFOS, and dissolved salts.
 The included TDS meter lets you verify filter performance in real time.

 The cost, however, is eye-watering.
 Each filter lasts only 15-25 gallons depending on your source water's TDS level.
 In areas with moderate TDS (200-300 ppm), a filter may last just 2-3 weeks.
-At $15 per filter, heavy-use households in hard water areas could spend $300+ per year on replacement cartridges.
-The 4-pack at $59.99 offers modest per-filter savings but does not change the fundamental economics.
+Heavy-use households in hard water areas could spend several hundred dollars per year on replacement cartridges.
+Buying in bulk offers modest per-filter savings but does not change the fundamental economics.

 ZeroWater filters are the right choice for specific situations: homes with very high TDS, known heavy metal contamination, or users who need laboratory-grade purity for health reasons.
 For general use in areas with reasonable municipal water quality, Brita Elite or Waterdrop offer far better long-term value.